 Two Weeks To Live

-This sounds like a lark.
-Written by Cheat’s Gaby Hull, it’s a six-episode Sky comedy about misfit Kim, a young girl raised to survive in the wilderness, who re-enters society on a secret mission to honour her dead father’s memory.
-Game Of Thrones’ Maisie Williams plays Kim, who becomes entangled in a prank-gone-wrong plot involving gangsters, a bag of cash and the police.
-With Kim’s survival skills, don’t expect her to come quietly… See the first trailer here.
+Written by Cheat’s Gaby Hull, this six-episode Sky comedy is the story of misfit Kim, a young girl raised to survive in the wilderness, who re-enters society on a secret mission to honour her dead father’s memory.
+Game of Thrones’ Maisie Williams plays Kim, who becomes entangled in a prank-gone-wrong plot involving gangsters, a bag of cash and the police.
+With Kim’s survival skills, don’t expect her to come quietly…